 What is FTE?

-The full time equivalent (FTE) metric is calculated by companies to estimate the number of full-time employees employed within a specific time frame.
+In practice, FTE is measured by companies to estimate the number of full-time employees employed within a specific time frame.

 Employers can use FTE to evaluate their hiring capacity and current payroll, as well as for reporting purposes related to labor laws and employee benefit programs.

 The FTE calculation counts part-time employees as a fraction of a full-time employee, most often on the basis of the number of hours worked.

 The baseline in order to qualify as 1.0 unit of a full-time employee is set at 40 hours, so a part-time employee that worked 20 hours would be marked as a 0.5 FTE.

 - 20-Hour Work Week → 0.5 FTE

 Calculating the full time equivalent (FTE) is a four-step process:

 - Count the Number of Hours Worked by Part-Time Employees

 - Count the Number of Hours Worked by Full-Time Employees